 The Preliminary Examination consists of a written component and, in some specializations, an oral component.
 The purpose of the Preliminary Examination is to determine whether the student demonstrates understanding of coursework and related bodies of knowledge and is qualified to proceed with dissertation planning.
 A minimum of three faculty members in the specialization area shall participate on a student’s Preliminary Examination.

 A doctoral student qualifies as a “doctoral candidate” upon completion of the doctoral Student Academic Plan, successful completion of the Doctoral Preliminary Examination for the PhD degree, and successfully passing a dissertation proposal hearing.
-The hearing is open and the date, time and location must be announced by the Doctoral Coordinator.
+The hearing is open and the date, time and location must be announced by the Major Professor.
 Each member of the committee must sign the doctoral dissertation proposal hearing form, and indicate approval or disapproval.
 A simple majority of all committee members is required.
 No absentee ballots are acceptable.

 The candidate must write a dissertation that demonstrates the ability to pursue independent research.
 The candidate must pass an oral exam in defense of the dissertation.